melbee/YourStory-2.0-1/README.md

 webpack --watch
 ```

-From your PostgreSQL terminal, create a database called 'testyourstory'

 Start the server from the root of the app by running the following command:
 ```sh
 npm start